-In 2005 we planned and created a playback and mapping solution for an interactive surround projection environment designed by 3deluxe for Mercedes-Benz.
-Conceived of as a room-within-a-room, the exhibition pavilion allows visitors an intuitive, emotional lead-in to the topic before the extensive information is introduced step-by-step.
+In 2005, we planned and created a playback and mapping solution for an interactive surround projection environment designed by 3deluxe for Mercedes-Benz.
+Conceived of as a room-within-a-room, the exhibition pavilion affords visitors an intuitive, emotional introduction to specific topics before more extensive information can be presented step-by-step.

 The inside of the facade serves as a projection surface for a 360° video sequence.
-The image suggests the appearance of glowing liquid through which different colored blue-streaks and geometric moiré move.
+The image suggests the appearance of a glowing liquid through which different blue-colored streaks and geometric moiré move.
 The constant variations in color and shape create a flowing motion.
 Typographic content is played from time to time over the atmospheric background film in form of essential questions related to the exhibition topic.